 The contestant then must remount his horse and ride it forward to prove that the tie will hold to the judge’s satisfaction.
 If the animal kicks free before the judge rules a ‘fair tie’ no time is given for the run.
 There are strictly enforced provisions for the welfare of animals used in the event.
+A device is used on the saddle to ensure that the animal feels minimal impact.
 If the animal is pulled backwards off its feet the roper is disqualified and fined.
 If the rope horse drags the animal after it is roped there is an automatic disqualification and a further fine.
-The fine is increased for subsequent offences ensuring that only properly trained horses are used for roping and tying.
+A judge reserves the right to fine a competitor for any mistreatment of an animal.

 Perfect timing and team work between a steer wrestler and his helper, a mounted ‘hazer’ is the key to fast times in this event.
 There is also the ability of his horse to ‘rate’ the steer and place the contestant just right for his leap and catch.
 It is the ‘hazer’s’ job to keep the optimum weight for animals in roping and tying is specified by the APRA as 115 kilograms.
 At the top level winning times are around 10 seconds to rope, throw and tie the animal, taken from when the barrier is released.